By Christine MacCracken, Janssen Pharmaceuticals

 As previously mentioned, meaningfully engaging with patients is moving toward being a standard practice which is mutually beneficial for patients and the pharmaceutical-biotech industry.
 Remembering patients are people first helps us keep their needs front and center.
 Like any other relationship and discussion, we all want to be heard.
 Some readers in the United States and Canada may be familiar with Mr. Rogers, a beloved children’s television show host who taught kids how to be caring.
 Listening is a key skill he encouraged.

 “More and more I've come to understand that listening is one of the most important things we can do for one another.
 Whether the other be an adult or a child, our engagement in listening to who that person is can often be our greatest gift.
 Whether that person is speaking or playing or dancing, building or singing or painting, if we care, we can listen.” — Fred Rogers

 We will continue to candidly discuss the Guide to Expanded Access with patients to ensure the tool remains useful and relevant.
 Even if the feedback is, “That has too many words and makes no sense.”
 We care.
 We are listening.
 Let’s talk.
 That’s what patient engagement is all about.

 About The Author:

-Christine MacCracken, MSHEd, BSN, is director, Patient Strategies & Solutions in the Global Medical Organization, Office of the Chief Medical Officer, at Janssen Pharmaceuticals.
+Christine MacCracken, MSHEd, BSN, is senior director and head of patient strategies & solutions in the Global Medical Organization, Office of the Chief Medical Officer, at Janssen Pharmaceuticals.
 In this role, she is responsible for developing and implementing patient-centered programs to support and elevate critical needs of people around the world.
-She is a passionate advocate for patients and operates by the tenet that “every patient is a person first” In her current role, Christine is focused on identifying and co-creating ethics based solutions related to expanded access and other critical patient needs.
+She is an advocate for patients and operates by the tenet that “every patient is a person first.”